davidpattenaude/pattenaude/content/story/_index.md

 In high school, I found my niche in server administration and a love for all backend technologies.
 It is thrilling to be able to manage a stack and see it scale well in production.
 My favorite technologies involve virtualization and the resurgence of containerization in projects such as Kubernetes and Docker.

-This brings me to today.
-I work at Covered California as a student assistant and have been tasked to develop internal programs that are used in production and scale within the organization.
-I also freelance on the side for small businesses in network design and administration.

 Want to work with me or just say hi?
 Get in touch [here](/contact/).